phpList/phplist-plugin-saml2/README.md

 ];
 ```

-- **In [phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp/metadata/saml20-idp-remote.php] metadata about the IdP has to be provided:**
+- **In [phplist-plugin-saml2/plugins/saml2/simplesamlphp/metadata/saml20-idp-remote.php] metadata about the IdP will be provided:**

 * **Metadata array**: The metadata should be assigned to `$metadata['id']` (where id is the idp identifier passed to `idp` paramater in the config above!)
 * **SingleSignOnService**: The keycloak endpoint to send login requests to.